-8.2 Assignments
+9.2 Assignments

-Approximately two weeks before the start of the workshop, we will assign students to groups via e-mail and allocate specific preparation tasks to the groups.
+Approximately two weeks before the start of the workshop, we will assign students to groups via e-mail and allocate specific preparation tasks to the groups (for day I & II).

-8.3 Exam
+9.3 Exam

 This course is designed as a seminar, which requires preparation by students before each session and dynamic interaction in the classroom.
 Students are encouraged to debate their particular views, methodological problems, and research issues in class.
-In order to get a VHB-ProDoc certificate, you have to hand in an essay of approx. six pages by e-mail to Prof. Reihlen & Costas two weeks after the course finished.
+In order to get a VHB-ProDok certificate, you have to hand in an essay of approx. six pages by e-mail to Prof. Reihlen & Costas two weeks after the course finished.
 Drawing on existing literature on qualitative research, the essay shall focus on the following:

-- Please develop a qualitative research design based on a research topic of your choice (preferably from your own research field) - Discuss your philosophy of science approach as well as the different elements of your research design

-Outline evaluation criteria for qualitative research and discuss to what extent your research design fulfills them
+- Please develop a qualitative research design based on a research topic of your choice (preferably from your own research field) - Discuss your philosophy of science approach as well as the different elements of your research design - Outline evaluation criteria for qualitative research and discuss to what extent your research design fulfills them

-8.4 Credits
+9.4 Credits

-The course is eligible for 6 ECTS.
+The course corresponds to a scope of 6 LP/ECTS.

-9. Working Hours
+10. Working Hours

 Working Hours Stunden

 Preparations 60 h

 Active participation 30 h

 Preparation for exam 50 h

 Exam 40 h

 SUMME 180 h

-ECTS: 6